-Sameer Rao Sameer Rao is a Philadelphia-based freelance journalist and former City Paper intern whose works predominantly focus on music, art, theatre, comedy, education, activism, arts communities, gender, race, society, and where all of those things intersect.
-His writing so far has appeared in City Paper, the Philadelphia Public School Notebook, APIARY Online, and the Good Men Project.
-Look for upcoming pieces in CRED Magazine and WXPN's The Key.
+Sameer Rao Sameer Rao is a Philadelphia-based freelance journalist whose mainly focuses on music, art, theatre, comedy, education, activism, arts communities, gender, race, society, and where all of those things intersect.
+His writing so far has appeared in City Paper, the Philadelphia Public School Notebook, APIARY Online, WXPN's The Key, and the Good Men Project.

 For many artists, "art imitates life" is a badge worn with honor.
 But unlike the pop artist who pens a hit single about all her most break-ups, or the actor who plays an addict on screen before succumbing to real-life demons in his hotel room, Nick Offerman's badge is much more ... dignified.

 "I can't hear you, let me walk away from the table saw real quick."

 That's how Nick Offerman opened last week's phone interview with City Paper.

 Indeed, the man known as Ron Swanson — the red meat-fueled libertarian who doles out sage advice and hard-scrabble individualism in equal measure on NBC's Parks and Recreation — is a prodigiously talented woodworker.
 With American Ham, a comedy show/motivational speech/rock concert/America lovefest that touches down at Philly's Tower Theater on Sept.
 3, he's planning to blur the actor/character line even further.

 Eschewing the traditional standup format, one effectively embraced by his Parks and Rec. co-star Aziz Ansari, Offerman will instead offer "Ten Tips for Prosperity" (exactly what it sounds like) alongside elocution on woodworking and musical theater.